 Caoba’s commitment to the environment

-Caoba Doors is committed to using lumber managed and harvested in a sustainable fashion and abides by the guidelines of the Forest Stewardship Council™ when called upon to produce certified wood.
+Caoba Doors is committed to using lumber managed and harvested in a sustainable fashion and abides by the guidelines of the Forest Stewardship Council™.
 The Rainforest Alliance launched the world’s first sustainable forestry certification program in 1989 to encourage market-driven and environmentally and socially responsible management of forests, tree farms, and forest resources.

 For over 3 decades Caoba Doors has been a leader in promoting environmental business practices and we are committed to using lumber harvested in a sustainable fashion.